 response activities for all disaster types based on national standards.
 It

-recognizes the ability of emergency management programs to bring together
+recognizes the ability of emergency management programs to bring together personnel,

-obtaining the ability to measure those capabilities.
+ability to measure those capabilities.

-was the lead agency responsible for ensuring the state’s accreditation, which is
+was the lead agency responsible for ensuring the state’s accreditation, which

-assessment by an independent team that a program meets national
+on-site assessment by an independent team that a program meets national

 met stringent criteria and went through a rigorous yearlong program of